mike-deakin/dotfiles/README.md

 ## TODO/FIXME

  * Check `terminfo` install. ___Because___ I haven't tested a fresh install in a while.
- * Change install_nvim function for linux. ___Because___ NeoVim apt package is an old version and does not work with many plugins & scripts.
  * Install a nerdfont. ___Because___ extra symbols/icons are needed for plugins.
 Currently the install is manual.
  * Fix chicken-and-egg problem of istalling/depending on plugins
  * Add & update alacritty config. ___Because___ cursor is broken on linux in zsh